Artificial Intelligence Clones: Main Results

 \subsubsection{Two-sided matching}

 This paper's model of search is one-sided, and thus abstracts from the question of whether Subject’s best match (once identified) would agree to this pairing.
 Although I do not pursue a complete strategic model in the present paper, in many reasonable formulations of such a model, Subject's expected payoff would decrease in the number of candidates considered by Subject's potential partners.
-This effect would further favor the in-person regime, where each individual searches over fewer candidates, and thus strengthen the current results.
+This effect would further favor the in-person regime, where each individual searches over fewer candidates.